-A Safety and Security certification database has been developed to update and track project Certifiable Items and provide users with continual interface and capabilities to report the certification status for the design, construction, testing, and pre-revenue phases of the project.
-This database is called the Safety and Security Information Management System (SSIMS).
+A Safety and Security certification database updates and tracks project Certifiable Items and provides users with continual interface and capabilities to report the certification status for the design, construction, testing, and pre-revenue phases of the project.
+This database is called the Safety and Security Information Management System.
 Project documentation is assembled and maintained in the project Safety and Security Certification records on SSIMS SharePoint.
 Contents of the records include the following:

-- Certifiable Items list
+- Certifiable Items List (CIL)

 - SSIMS Forms for each Certifiable Item

 - Support documentation

-- Scanned Certificates of Conformance for all certifiable elements; and - Scanned System Certificate of Conformance for the project.
+- Scanned Certificates of Conformance for all certifiable elements; and

+- Scanned System Certificate of Conformance for the project.